 The Occupational Health and Safety Administration (OSHA) names falls as one of the top four construction hazards.
 Fall protection training can identify the risks to your employees, provide hands-on practice for preventing falls, and show employees how to rescue themselves or co-workers on the job.

 It’s a Real Threat

-In 2014, 261,930 workers missed one or more days of work due to injuries from fall that occurred on the job.
+In 2014, 261,930 workers missed one or more days of work due to injuries from falls that occurred on the job.
 Moreover, 798 workers died from workplace fall injuries.
-Fall injuries plague many types of industries, but especially construction, transportation, building maintenance and material moving industries.
+Fall injuries plague many types of industries, but especially construction, transportation, building maintenance, and material moving industries.

 An estimated $70 billion is spent annually on medical costs and workers’ compensation as a result of fall injuries.
 Fall protection training is the first step toward reducing injury risks for your employees.

 Fall protection training includes intensive employee instruction on how to use a personal fall arrest system (PFAS).
 This system has three components that make up the ABCs of personal fall protection: